-Shift, the Capitals Coalition and Forvis Mazars are launching a free downloadable Progress Tool for companies to account for their progress towards implementing living wages.
+Shift, the Capitals Coalition and Forvis Mazars are making available a free downloadable Progress Tool for companies to account for their progress towards implementing living wages.
 The Progress Tool has been developed to enable standardized, meaningful, and comparable reporting on progress towards living wages made by companies in their workforce and first tier supply chain.

 Companies can enter wage data, use whichever recognized living wage estimate they prefer, and receive clear metrics that can be disaggregated to facility, region or country level or aggregated globally.
 The results can be used to track progress over time and identify hotspots requiring priority attention.